We are the 99%: Criticism

-Economic professor Sean Mulholland argued in 2012 that the idea that the richer have become richer while the poor have become poorer is false because data showing that the richest income earners grew significantly richer over the same period that members of poorer classes maintained a fairly constant income rate does not account for the upward and downward economic mobility of particular households over recent decades.

-In the US, Republicans have generally been critical of the movement accusing protesters and their supporters of class warfare.
+In the US, Republicans have generally been critical of the movement, accusing protesters and their supporters of class warfare.
 Newt Gingrich called the "concept of the 99 and the one" both divisive and "un-American".
 Democrats have offered "cautious support", using the "99%" slogan to argue for the passage of President Obama's jobs act, Internet access rules, voter identification laws, mine safety, and other issues.
 Both parties agree that the movement has changed public debate.
-In December 2011, the New York Times reported that "Whatever the long-term effects of the Occupy Movement, protesters succeeded in implanting "we are the 99 percent" ... into the cultural and political lexicon."
+In December 2011, The New York Times reported that "Whatever the long-term effects of the Occupy Movement, protesters succeeded in implanting 'we are the 99 percent' ... into the cultural and political lexicon."

 New Continental Congress

 After the Occupy movement activists' camps started getting uprooted, the Occupy movement came back online proposing a new United States Declaration of Independence from corporations, along with a new Continental Congress in Philadelphia.